-I spent my childhood in a small township Kudremukha (now a world heritage site), which was about 100 km from the beautiful coastal town Mangalore in Karnataka.
+I spent my childhood in a small township Kudremukha (now a world heritage site), which is about 100 km from the beautiful coastal town Mangalore in Karnataka.
 Mangalore was our go-to place when it came to day trips, shopping, and of course beach time!
 My favourite part of the trip was these delicious Mangalore buns.

 Mangalore buns is a popular breakfast and snack from the Udipi-Mangalore region of Karnataka.
 These delightfully sweet and soft Mangalore buns (banana buns) are made with overripe bananas and plain flour.
 They are deep-fried and are technically pooris, not buns.
 Why are they called bun then – I have no idea!
-Maybe because they don't absorb even a drop of oil, unlike pooris.
+Maybe because they don't absorb even a drop of oil.
 These mildly sweet buns are served with a spicy chutney which balances the sweetness from the buns, but they also taste great just by themselves.

 The dough of these Mangalore buns is made with mashed bananas, yogurt, flour, cumin seeds, salt, and sugar.
-The dough is then let to ferment for a few hours before rolling them into thick discs and deep-frying.
+The dough is then let to ferment overnight (or few hours) before rolling them into thick discs and deep-frying.